 Assume within a given domain, such as the State of California, we have several healthcare communities (or XDS Affinity Domains or RHIOs).
-One in Los Angeles is based on IHE-XDS.
+One in Los Angeles is based on the XDS Profile.
 One in Sacramento is based on another form of healthcare sharing infrastructure.
-One in San Francisco is also based on IHE-XDS.
+One in San Francisco is also based on the XDS Profile.
 A patient X, who travels frequently, has received healthcare in each of these communities.
 Patient X is admitted to a hospital in LA.
 The attending physician uses his hospital information system to query across multiple domains for healthcare information about this patient.
 Once found, references to patient data outside the local domain are cached locally for easy future reference.